Connector (road)

-A connector is a highway or freeway road that connects to another highway or freeway.
+A connector is a highway or freeway road in the United States that connects to another highway or freeway.
 It can be part of an interchange such as the MacArthur Maze or a longer roadway such as the 13 mi Interstate 635.

 A connector route is a type of special route or supplemental route in the United States that serves as a connector, connecting one route to a more prominent route.
 Connector routes are found among the United States Numbered Highways and among some state route systems like Michigan and Nebraska.

 Connector routes can also be designated as a routing between two numbered highways.
 Examples include: